Does Cooking Alter Glycaemic Index and Glycaemic Load?

 Choosing low-GI foods, balancing carbohydrates, timing carbohydrate intake, and avoiding excessive portion sizes, all these strategies can help moderate the rise in blood sugar levels.

-The increased amount of cheese added to the base of Pizza slows down the absorption of carbohydrates, which in turn reduces GI.
+The increased amount of cheese added to the base of pizza slows down the absorption of carbohydrates, which in turn reduces GI.
 However, the high amount of cheese may not be good for your health.

-Cooling and Reheating
+Cooling and reheating

 Cooling and reheating food can alter the GI and GL due to the formation of resistant starch.
 The resistant starch takes time to digest in the small intestine, it releases glucose slowly into the blood and has a lower impact on blood sugar levels.